Agape Lodge: Parsons family

-Helen was far less sanguine, writing in her diary of "the sore spot I carried where my heart should be", and had furious – sometimes violent – rows with both Parsons and Northrup.
+Helen was far less sanguine, writing in her diary of "the sore spot I carried where my heart should be", and had furious—sometimes violent—rows with both Parsons and Northrup.
 She began an affair with Wilfred Smith, Parsons' mentor in the O.T.O. and had a son in 1943 who bore Parsons' surname but who was almost certainly fathered by Smith.
 Northrup also became pregnant but had an abortion on April 1, 1943, arranged by Parsons and carried out by Dr. Zachary Taylor Malaby, a prominent Pasadena doctor and Democratic politician.

 Parsons continued to financially support Smith and Helen, although he asked for a divorce from her and ignored Crowley's commands by welcoming Smith back to the Parsonage when his retreat was finished.

 Arrival of L. Ron Hubbard in August 1945

 Around August 1945, L. Ron Hubbard visited 1003 South Orange Grove Blvd at the behest of Lou Goldstone, a well-known science fiction illustrator who resided there.

 Parsons took an immediate liking to Hubbard and invited him to stay in the house.
 Parsons wrote to Crowley that although Hubbard had "no formal training in Magick he has an extraordinary amount of experience and understanding in the field.
 From some of his experiences I deduce he is direct touch with some higher intelligence, possibly his Guardian Angel. ...
 He is the most Thelemic person I have ever met and is in complete accord with our own principles."

-Hubbard became Parsons' "magical partner" for a sex magic ritual involving that was intended to summon an incarnation of a goddess.
+Hubbard became Parsons' "magical partner" for a sex magic ritual that was intended to summon an incarnation of a goddess.